orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         that it becomes aware of simultaneously to the CSIRT designated as coordinator, in accordance with paragraph 7 of this
         Article, and to ENISA.
 The manufacturer shall notify that incident via the single reporting platform established pursuant to Article 16.

+What Stewards and Projects will need:
+- Define a process on who from the Steward and/or Process performs that notification, how to handle credentials (if needed).
+This could be in the Steward Security Policy or a separate document that describes the implementation details, as agreed between the Steward and the Project.

+What resources could be created to help fulfilling that requirement:
+- A guide on filling reports on the common reporting platform

+### Informing users about exploited vulnerabilities and security incidents

+When Stewards are aware of exploited vulnerabilities or severe incidents, they are required to inform affected users.
+In case of open source project, most reports will likely be public.
+It might be private and directed to the exact group of affected persons in case of IT compromise, for example to reset passwords and verify recent suspicious activity.

+A typical report contains: information of the vulnerability/incident, any mitigations or measures users can deploy (for example: disable a feature, reset their password).
+The text recommends to provide that information in a machine-readable way.
+This could be any machine-readable advisory format, for example CSAF.
+Most Stewards will also likely choose to publish the information in human readable format, on a web page or email.

+The legal text suggest that this reporting does not need to be immediate, allowing time for analysis of the issue, verification and deploying fixes.
+It also suggests that this publication can be done in parallel to the reporting on the common reporting platform.

+If the Steward does not notify users in a reasonable time, the CSIRT can do it, if they find it appropriate.

+References: 16, 14(1), 14(3), 14(8), 24(3)

         Cyber Resilience Act, Article 14(8) "Reporting obligations of manufacturers":

         After becoming aware of an actively exploited vulnerability or a severe incident having an impact on the security of